 - Photo by Ross Henshaw-

 Prime steelhead fishing is available in the major forks of the Coquille River—namely the South, North and East forks.
 Hatchery steelhead smolts are acclimated and released in areas where angler access and harvest success is good.
 The South Fork of the Coquille River upstream of the Forest Service boundary is closed to all fishing to protect spawning and rearing steelhead.

-The South Fork is the largest of the three forks, and provides good access for boat or bank fishing.
+The South Fork is the largest of the three forks, and provides good access for boat and bank fishing.

-Steelhead smolts are released from acclimations at the mouth of Beaver and Woodward creeks below Powers, so adult steelhead are attracted back to these spots.
+Steelhead smolts are released from acclimation sites at the mouth of Beaver and Woodward creeks below Powers, so adult steelhead are attracted back to these spots.
 The South Fork between Myrtle Point and Powers is a great area to target these returning fish.

 Drift boat launches are located at the mouth of Beaver Creek, at the confluence of the Middle and South forks, and several points in-between.
 Beaver Creek, Baker Creek, Myrtle Grove State Park and Powers Memorial State Park provide access to popular bank fishing holes.